 Total: $300 (not including 2 AA batteries or an AC adapter for the Zoom, see Optional Upgrades)

-Note you could also use the same ATR2100 microphone and its XLR connection with the Zoom, but we wanted to include at least one option using the legendary Shure SM58.
+Note you could also use the same AT2005 microphone and its XLR connection with the Zoom, but we wanted to include at least one option using the legendary Shure SM58.
 The SM58, also a cardioid dynamic microphone, has been a concert mic used for years by many professional singers and recording artists.
-Maybe even your favorite.
-It also fares well for narration and is about as rugged a mic as you’ll find.
+Maybe even your favorite artist.
+It also fares well for narration and is about as rugged a mic as you'll find.
 So if you want durability, portability, and to feel you have a connection to the pros, the SM58 is tough to beat for the price.
-Compared to the ATR2100, it’s about $45 more expensive and lacks the direct USB connection option and headphone output, but if you’re connecting to the Zoom or a mixer, neither of those matters.
+Compared to the AT2005, it's about $20 more expensive and lacks the direct USB connection option and headphone output, but if you're connecting to the Zoom or a mixer, neither of those matters.